As a Rights Respecting School we believe that...

 The spiritual, moral, social and cultural development of the child is recognised as being of fundamental importance for the education of all children by our school community.
 SMSC enables children to interpret and respond to a variety of concepts, beliefs and practices and to their own and others cultural and life experiences.
 In Freegrounds Infants we value cultural diversity and work towards a common vision with a sense of belonging by all communities; we value and appreciate the diversity of backgrounds and circumstances.
 It is recognised that such development will be most successful when the values and attitudes promoted by the staff provide a model of behaviour for the children.
 We believe it is important to allow an opportunity to pause for reflection and stillness everyday through class, year group and whole school assemblies and that these times also offer the chance to mark and celebrate special occasions and achievements.

-RE is taught in Freegrounds every half term using the Hampshire ‘Living difference III’ syllabus.
-It is occasionally taught as part of a project (Light, Christmas, Easter etc.) but is more often taught as a discrete unit and is always concept driven.
+RE is taught in Freegrounds every half term in Reception, Year 1 and Year 2 using the Hampshire ‘Living difference IV’ syllabus.
+It is often taught as a discrete unit and is always concept driven or using the Golden Thread Concepts.
 We use a range of teaching and learning styles, which include activities such as exploring artefacts, group and class discussions, role play, games, computing, investigations and problem-solving activities.
-RE is also taught through Collective REflection, our learning values, Philosophy 4 Children and through visits and visitors.

 We have a daily act of Collective Worship which includes recognition of a Christian belief in God but will also acknowledge other religious groups and beliefs.
 During this time we gather together as a school and consider important themes and values.
 In our school we refer to this time as Collective Reflection as it represents for us the opportunity to come together and reflect over things which are important to us individually and as a community.